The Poughkeepsie Tapes: Plot

-The film is presented as a documentary, featuring interviews with Police and FBI officials.
+The film is presented as a documentary, featuring interviews with police and FBI officials.

 Police officers raid a house in Poughkeepsie, New York, where they discover over 800 videotapes created by serial killer Edward Carver, (Note: Though not named in the film, the killer is credited as "Edward Carver" and uses the name "Ed" when picked up as a hitchhiker.) which present a visual record of his murders from the abduction to the post-mortem mutilation of the victim.
 Despite the volume of evidence, Carver is careful not to be shown on film unless fully disguised, leading to police and law enforcement beginning an investigation into the whereabouts of both him and his victims.

 The first tape shows Carver abducting, raping, and murdering an eight-year-old girl.
 After the success of his first crime, he becomes more meticulous.
 He convinces a couple, the Andersons, to give him a ride before knocking the man out and subduing the woman with chloroform.
 He then performs a C-section on the woman, placing the severed head of her husband inside her womb before sewing her up, waking her, and filming her reaction.
 Carver shows himself in the CCTV footage of another gas station, using sign language to reveal the location of the bodies.
+He made this message before committing the crime.

 Carver's next victim is teenager Cheryl Dempsey.
 He murders and mutilates her boyfriend Tim and imprisons her in his basement, abusing her sexually, physically, and psychologically as his "slave".
 Her mother Victoria appeals to her kidnapper in a televised statement.
 He goes to see her, offering to help while filming her.
 Victoria realizes that he is her daughter's captor and stands shocked as he laughs and flees.